ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

     -
   * - md
     - Maternal disorders
     - Simulated state that lasts for single timestep in order to accrue maternal disorders YLDs - not representative of biological state.
-Can be with (infected/md_i) or without (susceptible/md_s) maternal disorders while within this state according to the maternal disorders cause model document.
+Can be with (md_w) or without (md_wo) maternal disorders while within this state according to the maternal disorders cause model document.
+Referred to as "prepostpartum" state in software implementation.
   * - pp
     - Postpartum
     -